November to February in Chiang Mai enjoys the best weather, with cool, pleasant temperatures. It is the prime tourist season.

 Festivals and Events

-Elephant sanctuary: If you don’t mind getting a little wet, the rainy season from July to October is ideal for a visit.
-Elephant sanctuaries are extremely popular in Chiang Mai and visiting during this season means less crowds and more time with the animals.
-Find out the best elephant sanctuaries in Chiang Mai.
+Elephant sanctuary: If you don't mind getting a little wet, the rainy season from July to October is ideal for a visit: less crowds and more time with the animals.
+Find out the Best Elephant Sanctuaries in Chiang Mai.

 Visit Chiang Mai with Asia Highlights